Outreach

 The Science of Science Fiction

-I am currently designing a course for Spring 2026 for Lifelong Learning with Friends called "The Science of Science Fiction" where we will cover topics such as light sabers, wormholes, and time travel.
+I am currently teaching a course for Lifelong Learning with Friends called "The Science of Science Fiction" where we will cover topics such as light sabers, wormholes, and time travel.
 Visit the LLwF website to sign-up!
 I will post the slideshows here after each class is completed.

 Exoplanets and Life Beyond Earth